Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 The insidious nature of Legionella bacteria lies in its ability to thrive in water systems, from hot water tanks to cooling towers.
 Alarmingly, it spreads through tiny water droplets, easily inhaled by unsuspecting individuals, leading to Legionnaires’ disease.
 The disease, characterized by symptoms such as fever, cough, and muscle aches, can escalate to a severe lung infection and even respiratory failure if left untreated.

-Legionella contamination has wide-ranging implications, including risks to the health of workers and the surrounding community, as well as significant financial consequences resulting from an outbreak.
+Legionella contamination has major consequences, including health risks for workers and the surrounding community, as well as significant financial consequences resulting from an outbreak.

 Industrial and public buildings often have intricate and extensive water systems.
 These include bulk warehouse buildings, healthcare and medical-social facilities, public-access buildings, misting systems used in public or commercial spaces and cooling towers in manufacturing buildings.